Jinhu-Wang/TreeSeparation/README.md

 ## Support & Contact

-Should you have any questions, comments, suggestions, BUGs, or IDEAS for futher improvements, please contact:
+Should you have any questions, comments, BUG(s) reporting, or IDEAS for futher improvements?
+Please contact:

 jinhu.wang@hotmail.com  or  r.c.lindenbergh@tudelft.nl.